Image and file options

 • blobInfo

-When this option is not set, TinyMCE utilizes an XMLHttpRequest to upload images one at a time to the server and calls the success callback with the location of the remote image.
+When this option is not set, TinyMCE utilizes an XMLHttpRequest to upload images one at a time to the server and resolves the Promise with the JSON location property for the remote image returned by the server.

 xhr.withCredentials = false;